GNUnet 0.27.0

 static void extend_path ( struct CadetPeerPath path,

-struct CadetPeer ** peers,
+struct CadetPeer ** peers_ext,

 unsigned int num_peers,